Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 ## Other breaking changes

-A few things that were deprecated in Angular 4.0 has been definitely removed.
+A few things that were deprecated in Angular&nbsp;4.0 have now been definitely removed.

 There is a last breaking change that should not really impact you.
 I feel morally obligated to show it to you,